AaltoSciComp/scicomp-docs/aalto/llm-web-apis.rst

      - ~70

 All models support the OpenAI-compatible chat/completions API, so most existing OpenAI client libraries work without changes.
-If you want to request new models, please email ``rse@aalto.fi``.
+If you want to request new models, please email ``rse@aalto.fi``; models must be available on HuggingFace and downloadable from within Europe.
 Please note that only models smaller than ~70GB can be used in the current hardware we have.
+Models of 40 GB or below are preferred as they fit on a single GPU; multi-GPU deployments are more fragile and may fail to start.
 Please note that the system does NOT provide ``responses`` background functionality (i.e. submit now, come back later).
 It does otherwise support ``responses``.

 Only two models: